eelcohn/ZehnderComfoair/README.md

 |  12   	| 1 byte	|`0x00`      	| |
 |  13   	| 1 byte	|`0x00`       | |
 |  14-15 	| 2 bytes |            	| 16-bit CRC	|

+This command is the same as `0x0D`: Query device, with one difference: the fan unit(s) first retransmit the same query and then respond with `0x07`: Current fan settings.

 #### Command 0x1D: Reply to set voltage ?
 To do.